11th Infantry Division (Philippines): War on Terrorism

 An argument with an inebriated soldier resulted in the deaths of three members of the 9th Field Artillery Battalion, Army Artillery Regiment, at Barangay Liang in Patikul on 31 January 2020.
 Corporal Jack Indap shot dead two officers, Major Rael Gabot and First Lieutenant Ryan Lamoste, as they confronted him for being drunk on duty.
 Indap was later killed by responding personnel.
 The 9th Field Artillery Battalion is attached to the 11th Infantry Division as one of its support units.

 On 29 June 2020, 4 intelligence officers believed assigned to the 11th Military Intelligence Battalion were killed in a friendly fire incident by Philippine National Police personnel manning a checkpoint in Jolo, Sulu.

 On 23 August 2020, two powerful bomb explosions occurred on Jolo island in Sulu.
 Six civilians, seven soldiers, and a police officer were killed in the blasts that went off in a busy street while 75 other people – including at least 48 civilians, 21 soldiers, and six police officers – were injured.
 Islamic State militants have claimed responsibility.

 To improve coordination with Philippine Navy and Air Force units, the Division conducted the weeklong LUPAH SUG 01-2021 Exercises.
 Ended on 19 February 2021, the exercise sought to solve the difficulties shown during Operation Perfect Storm 2 conducted in 2020.

 Newly organized 101st Infantry "Sajahitra" Battalion has completed its Unit Organizational Training at the 11th Division Training School in Camp Bud Datu, Barangay Tagbak, Indanan, Sulu on June 6, 2022.
 This new unit will be added to the Division.

 Mission

 The 11th Infantry (Alakdan) Division, Philippine Army conducts military and rescue operations against the terrorist group, Abu Sayyaf, known to operate in the area.

 Area of Responsibility

-The Division has operational responsibility over the Sulu Archipelago consisting of the provinces of Basilan, Sulu and Tawi-Tawi.
+The Division has operational responsibility over the Sulu Archipelago consisting of the provinces of Basilan and Sulu.
 The entire region is part of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

 Official Seal of 11ID

-The official seal of the Division is an irregular hexagon divided in half with a scorpion (Filipino: Alakdan) over a green field on top and two crossed bolos and a kris over a brown field below.
+The official seal of the Division is an irregular hexagon divided in half with a scorpion (Filipino: Alakdan) over a green field on top-left and two crossed bolos and a kris, made to look like the Roman Numeral of eleven, over a brown field on the lower-right.